ladislavhorky/battle-of-3d-rendering-stacks/README.md

 Please respect any license restrictions applicable to the data sources used in this demonstration.
-Respective copyright holders are clearly marked in the bottom-right area of the map window.
+Respective copyright holders are clearly marked in the bottom-right area of the map window in case of VTS Geospatial and in bottom-left area of the map window in case of CesiumJS.